CO₂ CONTROL FOR DYNAMIC CELL CULTURE

 The pack contains:

-This pack can also be combined with other microfluidic steps after the dynamic cell culture, for sequential injection of drugs for example.
+This pack can also be combined with other microfluidic steps following the dynamic cell culture, such as sequential drug injection.

 Behavior of CO2 in cell culture media